-B. System of Governance3
+B. System of Governance

-DAS LEI's system of governance is deemed adequate for the nature, scale and complexity of the risks inherent in its business.
+DAS LEI's system of governance is deemed appropriate for the nature, scale and complexity of the risks inherent in its business.
 The system of governance is set out below.

-There have been no material changes in the system of governance, and it operated satisfactorily, during the reporting period.
+There have been no material changes in the system of governance, except those noted below, and it operated satisfactorily, during the reporting period.